luizmugnaini/mugsite/content/memory_management.md

 When writing any API, one should question itself the scope and the audience of the API.
 In the case of a memory management system, the main concern is centred in memory safety.
-How much safety guard-rails should we build and how much hand-holding does our end-user need?
+How much safety guard-rails should we build, and how much hand-holding does our end-user need?

 Guard-rails obviously comes with their own performance costs.
 For instance, if we wanted a very robust system that disallows for any use-after-free, we wouldn't be returning direct pointers to the